simplex-chat/simplexmq/protocol/overview-tjr.md

  *can:*

- - identify who and when users are using SimpleX
+ - identify who and when is using SimpleX

  - learn which SimpleX Messaging Protocol servers are used as receive queues for which users